US opens safety probe into Boeing after Alaska Airlines incident

 The letter cited a statute requiring Boeing to ensure that “completed products” are “in a condition for safe operation.”

-The agency said Boeing’s response to the FAA should include the “root cause” of the incident, actions to prevent a recurrence and “any mitigating circumstances which you believe may be relevant to this case.”
+The agency said Boeing’s response to the FAA should include the “root cause” of the incident, actions to prevent a recurrence and any relevant mitigating circumstances.

-Boeing said Thursday that it would “cooperate fully and transparently with the FAA and the NTSB on their investigations.”
+Boeing said Thursday that it would “cooperate fully and transparently” with the investigations.

+Aviation consultant Jeff Guzzetti, a former head of the FAA’s investigation division who also worked at the NTSB, said the “sweeping” language in the FAA letter suggests the probe could be broadened to Boeing’s production processes, including into other planes besides the MAX.

+Boeing will need to spell out its investigative findings, even if it has not determined a root cause, said Guzzetti, adding that the probe could take months and result in fines.

 US regulators have grounded 171 737 MAX 9 planes with the same configuration as the jet involved in last Friday’s incident.